The Quest 2 has been virtual reality’s Cinderella story in 2021, but HTC is upgrading their flagship hardware to try and even up the score.

 The HTC Vive Pro 2 features an adjustable dial to move the IPD between any value in a range from 58 and 72 mm.
 This range covers the distance for over 95% of the worlds’ population.

 Advantage: HTC Vive Pro 2

-The Oculus Quest 2 has a soft touch strap which is easy to slip on and off.
+The Oculus Quest 2 has a soft touch strap that is easy to slip on and off.
 The top strap of the headset attaches at the back of your head with a loop that goes around the side strap.
-The side straps have a two layer adjustable strap instead of Velcro.
+The side straps have a two-layer adjustable strap instead of Velcro.

 Overall, the entire strap is soft to wear and distributes weight around your head, but users have complained about its lack of sturdiness.
 To make up for this, Oculus has released an optional elite strap for the Quest 2.
 The elite strap includes a fit wheel that allows you to quickly tighten and loosen the fit on your head.

 An additional accessory provides an external battery with the elite strap so that you can double your battery life too.

 The HTC Vive Pro 2 features a hard padded retractable strap.
 It is a sturdy frame that connects to a foam and plastic facial interface.
 The back of the Vive Pro 2 features soft padding that is comfortable to wear and acts like a counterweight.

 Overall, Oculus Quest 2 vs HTC Vive Pro 2 head strap, the Vive wins this one.
 Looking at the pictures below, you can tell the extra quality that has gone into the design.